Learn cPanel

 How to Edit or Delete DNS Records

 Now that you know how to add DNS records, let's see how to manage the existing DNS records for your domain names.
-As we have mentioned on the main "Zone Editor" page you will see a table containing all of your domain names along with few options related to the DNS records they have.
+As we have mentioned on the main "Zone Editor" page, you will see a table containing all of your domain names along with a few options related to the DNS records they have.
 To be able to Edit or Delete DNS records you will have to click on the "MANAGE" button for the domain name you would like to view the DNS zone for.

-cPanel will then redirect you to another page where you will see a table, but this time instead of your domain names, the table will contain all the DNS records in the DNS zone for the chosen domain name.
-For each DNS record you should find the following information:
+cPanel will then redirect you to another page where you will see a table, but this time, instead of your domain names, the table will contain all the DNS records in the DNS zone for the chosen domain name.
+For each DNS record, you should find the following information:

-• TTL - Time To Live.
+• TTL - The TTL abbreviation stands for "Time To Live.
 This value indicates for how long your DNS record will be cached by the Recursive nameserver.

 Finally, for each record, there will be a set of actions you can take - the "EDIT" and "DELETE" actions which we will explain in the next few lines of this tutorial.